epogrebnyak/product-topics/README.md

 - Product strategy
 - Products in legacy organisation (no space for products or mimicing products)

-## 3 pillars of product

-- User, or UX
-- Business
-- Technology

-To discuss:

-- What is behind each pillar?
-- Why are not the same (eg User != Business)
-- What are competing designs of this view (different charts)

 ## Glossary

-- product vs project management
 - PM, PO, PrM
 - waterfall vs agile
 - roadmap